pdlogingithub/UE4-Node-Graph-Assistant/README.md

 select linked node stream feature now use a cutoff distance to not select nodes that are connected through long wire,distance can be tweaked in editor settings.
 select linked down stream nodes now also select up-stream nodes of down stream nodes to better fit to regular use case,can be disable from editor settings.

+**1.8.1 changelog**
+fix duplicate nodes with inputs not working on ue5

 1. Left click multi-connect: Click on pin to start free panning,zooming and multi-connecting.
 ![2](Resource/1.4/click_pan_multi-connect.gif)